 Differentiated Instruction is matching instruction to meet the different needs of learners in a given classroom.

-Making connections among texts, themselves and the world is important for success in school and in life.
+Students making connections among texts, themselves, and the world is important for success in school and in life.
 MindWing’s systematic, explicit approach assists children in developing deep comprehension and critical thinking skills.
 Once the child understands the text at this level, the child begins to make connections.
-Here is an example of these connections with children’s literature.
+Shown is an example of these connections with children’s literature.